Do you choose a marketing agency, or multiple Freelancers?

 You have a big campaign coming up next quarter.
 Assets need to be written and designed; videos need to be shot.
 Search is a key part of your campaign strategy, as is presenting a strong social presence.
 Separately, each of those elements are just noise in an overcrowded internet.
 Together, however, those elements create buzz, clicks, and leads.

 Each of those elements require strategic coordination for the campaign to succeed, which opens up a strategic dilemma.
-Do you outsource the work to multiple agencies or freelancers, or find a single agency capable of overseeing your entire campaign?
+Do you outsource the work to multiple agencies or freelancers, or find a single B2B marketing agency capable of overseeing your entire campaign?

 Making the right decision could foretell the success or failure of the campaign.
 And since your job may depend on your campaign’s success, there’s a lot at stake here.